|

 I shake my weary head, wondering

-cat scratch fever, dead bird littany
+cat scratch fever, dead

 pity consumes then buries in a move back to bed,